 When you’re having a tough day, go back through that file and look at those notes.
 They will bring a smile to your face and it will make you feel so much better to know how much you’ve helped someone.

 I’m here for the long haul!
 My goal is to help you, in any way I can, to grow your coaching practice.
 How’s it going?
 Is it everything you hoped it would be?
-If you’re feeling overwhelmed schedule a complimentary 20-minute private Clarity Session with me through this link https://bit.ly/2qVMn9j I can’t wait to hear from you.
+If you’re feeling overwhelmed schedule a Strategy Session to see about working together through this link https://bit.ly/2qVMn9j I can’t wait to hear from you.